apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 post_processor_pcoll = (inference_pcoll | "PostProcessor" >> PostProcessor())
 ```

-### Run the pipeline
+## Run the pipeline
 ```python
 result = pipeline.run().wait_until_finish()
 ```
-Once the pipeline is run with initial settings, upload a model matching the `file_pattern` to GCS bucket.
-After some time, you will see that your pipeline starts to use the updated model instead of the initial model.
+After you run the pipeline with the initial settings, upload a model matching the `file_pattern` to the Google Cloud Storage bucket.
+Your pipeline will use the updated model instead of the initial model.

 **Note**: `model_name` of the `ModelMetaData` object will be attached as prefix to the [metrics](https://beam.apache.org/documentation/ml/runinference-metrics/) calculated by the RunInference PTransform.

 ## Final remarks
-Use this example as a pattern on how to use side inputs with RunInference PTransform to auto update the models without the need to stop the pipeline.
-A similar example for PyTorch can be found on [GitHub](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/examples/inference/pytorch_image_classification_with_side_inputs.py).
+Use this example as a pattern when using side inputs with the RunInference `PTransform` to auto-update the models without stopping the pipeline.
+You can see a similar example for PyTorch on [GitHub](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/examples/inference/pytorch_image_classification_with_side_inputs.py).